Incredibox: Versions

-Development History
+Development

-In 2006, three French friends from Saint-Étienne, Allan Durand, (director / developer) Romain Delambily, (graphic designer) and Paul Malburet, (musician & composer, known as Incredible Polo) wanted to mix their skills to create an interactive experience about music.
-So the team worked on this idea for several months.
-They made the project they needed using computer programs from scratch, such as graphic design, music, game design, code, animation, etc. After many days and nights, they finally finished the game, Incredibox, and release it online on August 16, 2009 as a Flash game for web browser.
+In 2006, three French friends from Saint-Étienne, Allan Durand, (director / programmer) Romain Delambily, (graphic designer) and Paul Malburet, (musician, known as Incredible Polo) wanted to mix their skills to create an interactive experience about music.
+Incredibox was released online on August 16, 2009, as a Flash game for web browsers.
 The flash game has five categories; Instruments, Percussion, Effects, Voice, and Chorus.
-The animated bonuses appears automatically, when the player is constantly drag-and-drops symbols onto the characters.
-During the following year, the flash game has gotten a lot of visitors from all around the world, with really cool recognitions and very good feedback from users.
+The animated bonuses appears automatically, when the player drag-and-drops symbols onto the characters.

-In July 2011, the team decided to set up their French company, So Far So Good, which specialized in graphic design and multimedia to continue to develop their idea and "try to transform Incredibox into a professional project" as it is explained by Allan (also director of SFSG) in a video interview.
+In July 2011, the team decided to set up their company, So Far So Good, which specialized in graphic design and multimedia to continue to develop their idea and "try to transform Incredibox into a professional project" as explained by Durand in a video interview.
 They decided to work half time on creative projects for customers and half time on Incredibox.

-The team set up the Incredibox's web page and begin going into development of a new version of Incredibox, which became more revolutionary and completely changed the design and mechanics of the game.
-They launched a second version of Incredibox (Little Miss) in March 2012, a third one (Sunrise) in October 2013, and a fourth one (The Love) in November 2014.
-Each version integrating with new sounds, new character designs and new features like a recording mode, allowing users to share their mix via an URL, or by adding colors on characters and unique accessories to better identify each sound.
+On March 1, 2012, They launched a second version of Incredibox, Little Miss, which was added to their web page.
+A third version, Sunrise, was added on October 26, 2013, and a fourth version, The Love, was added on November 12, 2014.
+Each version integrates new sounds, new character designs and new features like a recording mode, allowing users to share their mix via a URL, or by adding colors on characters and unique accessories to better identify each sound.

-On March 27, 2016, SFSG have released a iOS mobile app of the game only for the iPad.
-To go along with the new mobile app's release, they created a new exclusive fifth version for the app, Brazil.
-The iOS app was then updated on September 19, so that now it runs both on the iPad and on the iPhone.
-The game was made available to Android users and released on Google Play on December 15, 2017.
-On March 5, 2018, a new exclusive sixth version, Alive was added to the mobile apps.
-On June 26, a remastered version of the original flash game was released on the Incredibox website under the new name, Alpha.
-This new remake kept the same elements from the original flash game, but with new improved sound and design of the original characters and bonuses.
+On March 28, 2016, SFSG released an iOS mobile app of the game only for the iPad.
+For the new mobile app's release, they created a new fifth version, Brazil.
+It was added on May 28, becoming the first version to be made exclusively for the mobile app.
+The iOS app was then later updated on September 19, so that it now runs both on the iPad and the iPhone.
+The game was made available to Android users and was released on Google Play on December 15, 2017.

+On March 5, 2018, a new exclusive sixth version, Alive, was added to the mobile apps.
+On April 14, the game was made available to download on the Amazon Appstore.
+On June 26, they released a remastered first version for their website under its new name, Alpha.
+This new version, kept the same elements from the original, but with new improved sound and design of their characters and bonuses.
 It was added to the mobile apps on September 26.
 A desktop version of the game was published for the Mac App Store on November 15, and for the Microsoft Store on December 5.